 MJJC: Do you think Michael's artistry and his impact on pop culture will be thoroughly examined by more scholars in the future?

 Joe Vogel: Absolutely.
 It’s already happening.
-There has been a proliferation of scholarship on Jackson over the past few years, including journals and conferences.
+There has been a proliferation of scholarship on Jackson over the past few years, including in journals and conferences.
 He’s being taught in many different fields—music, film studies, English, dance, visual studies, cultural studies, African American studies, etc.—at universities around the world.

 What seems to be taking a bit more time is serious writing on MJ aimed at a more mainstream audience.
 This is an audience I have been trying to help build with my books and articles.
 There are still a lot of people for whom Michael is more of a celebrity or entertainer than a serious artist.
 It’s strange because Michael has such an enormous fan base, but the audience for this type of work is still relatively small.
 There is quite a way to go to catch up to the Beatles, Dylan, or even Springsteen and U2.

-MJJC: Were you as frustrated as fans were for Michael being reduced to tabloid caricature, and his music and achievements were basically dismissed?
+MJJC: Were you as frustrated as fans were for Michael being reduced to a tabloid caricature, and his music and achievements were basically dismissed?
 Do you think the tide is turning and people are finally seeing him as a brilliant showman and musician and his music is not dismissible?

 Joe Vogel: The tide is definitely turning.
 There’s been an enormous shift in public perception since 2009.
-It’s very sad that’s what it took for people to be reminded of his genius, but that’s the way it often goes with artists of his caliber.
+It’s very sad that’s what it took for people to be reminded of his genius, but that’s the way it often goes with artists of his calibre.
 I had the privilege of being a consultant for the upcoming Bad 25 documentary by Spike Lee and watching that footage was just incredible.
 The more people are exposed to Michael Jackson, the artist, the more his legacy will thrive.

 MJJC: How are the Stranger in Moscow and Scared Of The Moon pieces you are working on coming along?
 Do you have any idea when they might be released?

-Joe Vogel: Unfortunately, both are on the backburner right now.
+Joe Vogel: Unfortunately, both are on the back burner right now.
 These types of projects are nearly impossible to find publishers for, so they present a lot of challenges.
 Most likely I would have to do them independently as I did for “Earth Song.”

 MJJC: Who really wrote, "On the line"?
 Very confusing information Spike Lee said Babyface wrote the song, but Warner/Chappell's website & Ultimate, both list MJ as the writer.